 Recertifying both the CCDS and the CCDS-O credentials

 Effective July 1, 2016, ACDIS instituted a policy and penalty fee for late CCDS recertification.
 ACDIS will continue to maintain a 45-day grace period from the date recertification is due for certification holders to submit their application and proof of continuing education credits.
-When the account is six month overdue, ACDIS will mail a letter to the address on file, advising the CCDS holder that their certification is suspended pending submission of a successful application.
 A successful recertification application is one that includes the completed recertification application, proof of continuing education credits (copies of all CEU certificates), and accepted payment, plus a $150 late fee.
 This must be completed within one year of the original recertification due date.

 Certification will be revoked after one year if it is not recertified.
 Individuals must take the exam again.

 It is CCDS holder's responsibility to know their recertification due date.
 ACDIS sends multiple email reminders to the email address on file.
-We no longer send paper cards.
+We no longer send paper cards or letters.
 ACDIS is not responsible for late, suspended, or revoked certifications.
 Please also note that you can find your recertification due date on your account on the certification site.